 - Allow yourself to use lesson materials and assessments that already exist.
 Websites like Teachers Pay Teachers, Turnitin.com, Khan Academy, and so many more already offer learning resources for instruction and assessments that can save you hours of time, and many of them are available for free!

-Resources to Assist in Online Learning:
+Resources to Assist in Converting to Online Teaching:

 For Lessons & Supplementary Materials: